brittaniSavery/personal-website/content/projects/code/dcldb.md

 meta:
   description: The background and coding details of DCLDB, an online database of lineages of the digital dragons from the creature collection game, Dragon Cave.
   image: meta/dcldb.png
-  alt: Next.js, Bulma CSS Framework, and MongoDB were used to created DCLDB
+  alt: Next.js, Bulma CSS, and MongoDB were used to created DCLDB
 ---

 The Dragon Cave Lineage Database (DCLDB) is an online database of lineages of the digital dragons from the creature collection game, [Dragon Cave](https://dragcave.net).